alejandro-pizza/etl-learning-system/README.md

 # ETL Learning System

-> A comprehensive note-taking and knowledge management system designed for graduate students, particularly those with ADHD.
+> A comprehensive note-taking and knowledge management system designed for left handed graduate students, particularly those with ADHD.
 Based on the Extract-Transform-Load (ETL) data pipeline metaphor.

 ## Philosophy